ardasnck/ardasnck.github.io/index.md

 * **06-04-2018 One paper is accepted to CVPR 2018 Workshops** <br>
 "Part-based Player Identification using Deep Convolutional Representation and Multi-scale Pooling" is accepted to 4th International Workshop on Computer Vision in Sports (CVsports) at CVPR 2018.

-* **06-03-2018 One paper is submitted to CVPR 2018 Workshops** <br>
-"Part-based Player Identification using Deep Convolutional Representation and Multi-scale Pooling" is submitted to CVPR2018 Workshops.

 * **19-02-2018 One paper is accepted to CVPR 2018** <br>
 "Learning to Localize Sound Source in Visual Scenes" is accepted to CVPR2018, Salt Lake City.